Coupe: Three-door coupe

-Particularly popular in Europe, many cars are designed with coupe styling, but a three-door hatchback/liftback layout to improve practicality, including cars such as the Jaguar E-Type, Mitsubishi 3000GT, Datsun 240Z, Toyota Supra, Mazda RX-7, Alfa Romeo Brera, Ford/Mercury Cougar and Volkswagen Scirocco.
+Popular in Europe, many cars are designed with coupe styling, but a three-door hatchback/liftback layout to improve practicality, including cars such as the Jaguar E-Type, Mitsubishi 3000GT, Datsun 240Z, Toyota Supra, Mazda RX-7, Alfa Romeo Brera, Ford/Mercury Cougar and Volkswagen Scirocco.

 Opera coupe

 A two-door car designed for driving to the opera with easy access to the rear seats.
 Features sometimes included a folding front seat next to the driver or a compartment to store top hats.

 Often they would have solid rear-quarter panels, with small, circular windows, to enable the occupants to see out without being seen.
 These opera windows were revived on many U.S. automobiles during the 1970s and early 1980s.

 Three-window coupe

 The three-window coupe (commonly just "three-window") is a style of automobile characterized by two side windows and a backlight (rear window).
 The front windscreens are not counted.
 The three-window coupe has a distinct difference from the five-window coupe, which has an additional window on each side behind the front doors.
 These two-door cars typically have small-sized bodies with only a front seat and an occasional small rear seat.

 The style was popular from the 1920s until the beginning of World War II.
 While many manufacturers produced three-window coupes, the 1932 Ford coupe is often considered the classic hot rod.